Fiserv/exchange/docs/getting-started/getting-started-underwriting-fullservice.md

 <!-- theme: info -->
 >**POST** `/boarding/application`

-After an application is submit, it will move to underwriting.
+After an application is submitted, it will move to underwriting.
 If there are every cases where a Credit Risk Error or AML error is received due to invalid data, an application can be unlocked in order to be updated and resubmit using the unlock application endpoint

 ```json
 {